Carpal tunnel syndrome

 Diagnosis and treatment

-Through assessment of your symptoms and physical examination of your hand your physiotherapist or doctor will be able to diagnose this condition.
+Through assessment of your symptoms and physical examination of your hand your physiotherapist or doctor will be able to diagnose Carpal tunnel syndrome.
 In some cases your doctor may also prescribe nerve tests.

 Initial management of this condition involves reducing pain and inflammation.
 This would involve rest from aggravating activities, the use of electrotherapeutic modalities and soft tissue techniques by your physiotherapist and the wearing of a night brace/splint to prevent bending of the wrist/hand.
 Your physiotherapist will also educate you about this condition and preventative measures to try and avoid re-occurrence.
 In some cases the condition does not settle and surgery is required to release the connective tissue to allow more room for the median nerve.